LSU football, reportedly, has its new head coach. His name is Brian Kelly.

 Whatever the reasons for Kelly’s decision to jump from South Bend to Red Stick, a hefty payday will likely be among them.

-Kelly was averaging a relatively meager salary of $2.67 million as Notre Dame’s head coach, a figure that put his well down the list of his contemporaries.
-LSU has a pretty hefty investment in an Orgeron buyout, but it’s a safe bet that his salary number comes in significantly above his current compensation.
+Kelly was averaging a relatively meager salary of $2.67 million as Notre Dame’s head coach, a figure that put him well down the list of his contemporaries.
+LSU has a pretty hefty investment in an Orgeron buyout, but it’s a safe bet that Kelly’s salary number comes in significantly above his current compensation.

 Orgeron, who renegotiated his deal following the national title, had a salary of more than $9 million per season, second only to Alabama’s Nick Saban among college head coaches.
-Whatever Kelly’s salary number lands at, it will continue the tradition of big fish hires and big-dollar salaries among LSU coaches.
+Whatever Kelly’s salary number lands at, it will continue the tradition of big fish hires among LSU coaches.